7UKECREAT0R/MCCompiledSource/mc-compiled/mcc-cheatsheet.md

 - `$if` `<object: a>` `<compare: comparison>` `<id: b>`
 - `$if` `<id: a>` `<compare: comparison>` `<id: b>`
 #### Preprocessor Length `$len`
-If a preprocessor variable ID is given, the number of elements it holds is gotten.
-If a JSON array is given, the number of elements is gotten.
-If a string is given, the number of characters is gotten.
+If a preprocessor variable identifier or JSON array is specified, the number of elements it holds is gotten.
+If a string is given, its length is gotten.
 - `$len` `<id: result>` `<id: variable>`
 - `$len` `<id: result>` `<json: array>`
 - `$len` `<id: result>` `<string: text>`